-Q: Are specialized fine arts risks covered by the FHCF?

-- A: It depends.
-Article VI, exclusion (27), of the 2018 FHCF Reimbursement Contract lists specific requirements that must be met for this type of exposure to be excluded from FHCF coverage.
-If the requirements under sections (a) or (b) are not met, the exposure must be reported. - Q: Our company writes a policy with a \$5M blanket limit for specialized fine arts risks and the requirements in section (a) of Article VI, exclusion (27) apply.
-Would this risk be excluded? - A: This risk would not qualify for exclusion under section (a) since the coverage is provided as a blanket limit.
+- Q: Are specialized fine arts risks covered by the FHCF? - A: It depends.
+Article VI, exclusion (28), of the Reimbursement Contract lists specific requirements that must be met for this type of exposure to be excluded from FHCF coverage.
+If the requirements under sections (a) or (b) are not met, the exposure must be reported. - Q: Our company writes an endorsement with a \$5M blanket limit for specialized fine arts risks and the requirements in section (a) of Article VI, exclusion (28) apply.
+Would this endorsement be excluded on that basis? - A: No. This risk would not qualify for exclusion under section (a) since the coverage provided is a blanket limit.
 In order to qualify for the exclusion under section (a), the coverage must be provided on a scheduled basis.
 However, under section (b) the property can be insured using a scheduled or blanket limit.
-If the requirements under section (b) are met, the policy is excluded.
+If the requirements under section (b) are met, the endorsement should not be reported.